fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 ![](https://lh3.googleusercontent.com/MKUBdL4YZiAW05RlB6ZdJxQmkSPxpXfd7-VAX9cknEiuiKSRIfMzSrerTfsE3dl9_MfI4U6MpOWHubY6mwMb5BSWL-g_S46BRu9wxcL-sdNzKh4pCsMaOU1KFAaFQNMuFTtk-Jvj)

+As with `max()`, remember that in some circumstances this usage can be counter-intuitive, so make sure to double check which of the two functions you're using: `min()` should be used to maintain something _below a maximum_, by selecting the lower of two values.

 ### pop(array)

 Returns a new copy of `array` with one value removed from the end.
-If **array** is empty this will return an empty array.
+If **array** is empty, this will return an empty array.

 ### push(array, value)